 Recipes Tried and True (1894)

 One cake German sweet chocolate, one egg, one cup sugar, one-half cup milk, one lump butter size of a walnut.
 Drop from a spoon on buttered pan, and bake slowly (300°F) about twenty minutes in oven. —Mrs. Eckhart

 1/2 cup butter, 1 cup sugar, 1 egg, 1/4 teaspoon salt, 2 oz Baker's chocolate, 2-1/2 cups flour (scant), 2 teaspoons baking powder, 1/4 cup milk.

 Beat eggs until light, add sugar, gradually, and continue the beating; then add chocolate, grated, and remaining ingredients.
-Drop from tip of spoon on a buttered sheet, and bake in a moderate oven.
+Drop from tip of spoon on a buttered sheet, and bake in a moderate oven (350°F).

 1/4 cup butter, 1/2 cup sugar, 2 tablespoons grated chocolate, 1 tablespoon sugar, 1 tablespoon boiling water, 1 egg, 1/2 cup nutmeats finely chopped, 1/2 cup seeded raisins finely chopped, 1 cup flour, 1 teaspoon baking powder.

-Cream the butter and add sugar, gradually.
+For this old fashioned chocolate cookie recipe, cream the butter and add sugar, gradually.
 Melt chocolate, add remaining sugar and water, and cook one minute.
 Combine mixtures, and add remaining ingredients.
-Chill, shape, and bake same as Chocolate Cookies.
+Chill, shape, and bake same as Chocolate Cookies (350°F).